By William Van Zyl

 The passage is short, but it has generated centuries of discussion.

-Ancient Jewish writings, especially the Book of Enoch, identify Mount Hermon as the place where rebellious heavenly beings descended, bound themselves by oath, and took human wives.
+Ancient Jewish writings, especially the Book of Enoch (Apocrypha), identify Mount Hermon as the place where rebellious heavenly beings descended, bound themselves by oath, and took human wives.
+The Apocrypha generally refers to a collection of ancient, non-canonical Jewish and Christian texts that were historically excluded from the recognised biblical canon.
 Although this detail is not stated in Genesis itself, it formed part of the Jewish background familiar to many in the Second Temple period.

 The New Testament later speaks of angels who sinned and were kept in chains until judgment (2 Peter 2:4; Jude 6), passages that many scholars—including Michael Heiser—understand in light of Genesis 6 and this ancient Jewish tradition.

-IMAGE: Mount Hermon.
-Mount Hermon viewed from Mount Bental in the Golan Heights in Israel.
+IMAGE: Mount Hermon viewed from Mount Bental in the Golan Heights in Israel.
 Credit: Almog.
 Wikipedia.
 Public Domain.

 Who Are the Sons of God?